 Collecting Metrics with Prometheus Components

 Welcome to the metrics lesson.
 Here you'll learn how Alloy collects Prometheus metrics using exporters and prometheus.scrape, then forwards them to your configured outputs.
+The hands-on examples are split into focused sublessons so you can explore them one at a time.

 Learning Goals